 "Sunderland played a good match," he continued.
 "We didn't move the ball as fast as we needed (in the first half) but in the second half we scored two beautiful goals and had the patience to wait for the (right) moment."

-Victory for City eradicates memories of the disappointing 1-0 FA Cup final defeat to Wigan Athletic in May, and means hopes of a quadruple remain on course at the Etihad Stadium.
+Victory for City eradicates memories of the disappointing 1-0 FA Cup final defeat to Wigan Athletic in May and means hopes of a quadruple remain on course.

 City trail Chelsea by six points in the race for the Premier League title, though that gap will be cut if they win both of their games in hand over Jose Mourinho's men.